Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The United City of Yorkville's Public Works Department is responsible for the maintaining of trees in City parkways.
 Parkway tree trimming is conducted periodically to ensure limbs will not obstruct the safe passage of pedestrians and vehicles alike.
 Parkway trees are trimmed to a height of 13' on the side of the tree nearest the street and 8' on the side of the tree nearest the sidewalk.
 This maintenance is performed on a 5-7 year rotation of the entire town.
 Homeowners may request tree trimming/maintenance for a tree in their parkway here.

 In order for the Public Works Department to complete leaf pick-up throughout the entire city prior to snowfall, collection dates must begin in early November.
 The City allows one week for collection on the north side of the Fox River, one week for collection on the south side of the river, and has reserved the 3 days prior to Thanksgiving as a buffer for mechanical or weather-related delays.
 After this time, the likelihood for significant snowfall increases to a point where it is no longer practical for the City to employ trucks for leaf collection that need to be ready for plowing.
-Advanced Disposal will continue to collect yard waste, including leaves in 33-gallon kraft bags, through the last garbage collection date in November.
+Groot will continue to collect yard waste, including leaves in 33-gallon kraft bags, through the last the first full week of December.
+For questions on Groot's collection, please contact them directly at 630-892-9294.

 All water basins/retention ponds aside from those in Greenbriar, Sunflower Estates, and Fox Hill subdivisions are maintained and controlled by the developer or by the Home Owner's Association (HOA), depending on the stage of development of the subdivision.
 All common space for Caledonia subdivision is now maintained by the HOA.